DRJhome/VBA-Challenge/README.md

 The refractored code for 2018 ran in 0.078 seconds
 <img width="1176" alt="image" src="https://user-images.githubusercontent.com/91449005/154858047-96a7a13a-ba71-4b24-a364-a4acbcc06bdc.png">

-What are the advantages of refactoring code?
+####What are the advantages of refactoring code?

-Increases speed of program
+-Increases speed of program
-Makes the code easier to understand
+-Makes the code easier to understand
-Helps find bugs
+-Helps find bugs
+-Uses less memory and storage to process the same information

-What are the disadvantages of refactoring code?
+####What are the disadvantages of refactoring code?

-The developer must understand what the code is doing in order to improve upon it Refactoring code could produce bugs
+-The developer must understand what the code is doing to improve it -Refactoring code could produce bugs
-It could be risky in terms of time and money - "if it ain't broke, don't fix it" How do these pros and cons apply to refactoring the original VBA script?
+-It could be risky in terms of time and money, to not make any improvements

+####How do these pros and cons apply to refactoring the original VBA script?
-The refactored VBA code increased in execution speed The initial code was easy to understand because I wrote it The initial VBA code seemed stable, so in terms of spending time and money to refactor it, it may not be worthwhile
+-The refactored VBA code increased in execution speed -The code is working and refactoring could produce bugs -The refactored code can save time, money, and reduce the memory and stoage use which would be very useful on larger projects.